apollomatheus/oneclick-miner/README.md

 #### Troubleshootings

-**I do not have a Gravium Address**
+**I do not have a ZCore Address**

-Please download and install our wallet from [Gravium website](https://gravium.io), then generate a new Gravium Address.
+Please download and install our wallet from [ZCore website](https://zcore.cash), then generate a new address.

 **AMD Graphics is cycling and never start to mine**